qodesmith/dl-yt-playlist/README.md

    * Boolean indicating whether to download the video thumbnails as jpg files.
    */
   downloadThumbnails?: boolean

+  /**
+   * Optiona - default value `false`
+   *
+   * Boolean indicated whether to save the response data directly from the
+   * YouTube API.
+This can be helpful for debugging.
+If set to `true`, two files
+   * will be saved:
+   *
+   * - youtubePlaylistResponses.json
+   * - youtubeVideoResponses.json
+   */
+  saveRawResponses?: boolean
 }): Promise<{
   failures: {
     url: string // The url of failed resource.